Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

    This should build a docker image and start it.

-1. (Alternative) If you're not using the Docker image, download the [ROS2 branch of the ROS TCP Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/tree/ROS2) repository and copy it into the `src` folder in your Colcon workspace.
+   b) Alternatively, if you're not going to use the Docker image, download the [ROS2 branch of the ROS TCP Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/tree/ROS2) repository and copy it into the `src` folder in your Colcon workspace.

 1. Navigate to your Colcon workspace and run the following commands
     ```bash